Molecular Biology Courses

 BCH 6740 Structural Biochemistry

-The course comprehensively treats the physical chemistry of biological molecules and techniques for the study of molecular structure, dynamics, and interactions.
-This course will be of interest to graduate students, and well-prepared undergraduates, with interests in biochemistry, molecular and cellular biology, pharmacology, microbiology and cell science, chemistry, physics, plant sciences, and chemical engineering.
-The course is one of the three core courses in the Department of Biochemistry and Molecular Biology.
+This course presents the physical chemistry of biological molecules and techniques for their study.
+This course constitutes one of the three core departmental courses.
+The course introduces theoretical and practical aspects of structural biology and biophysical chemistry.
+The course will be of interest to graduate students and well-prepared undergraduates with interests in biochemistry, molecular and cellular biology, pharmacology, microbiology and cell science, chemistry, physics, plant sciences, and chemical engineering.

 Coordinator: Thomas H. Mareci, Ph.D. | thmareci@ufl.edu | (352) 273-5348